AOSSIE-Org/Resonate/ONBOARDING.md

 Press "a" to select all and press enter, same goes for `Functions` and `Buckets` set up comming after this

-This completes the Appwrite Set Up 🚀🍀
+This completes the Resonate project Set Up in your local Appwrite Instance 🚀🍀
 <br/>